 What is mirepoix?

-Homemade chicken stock, the one and only reason I wouldn't claim this soup as a vegetarian.
+Homemade chicken stock is the one and only reason I wouldn't claim this soup as a vegetarian.
 I love the bold chicken flavor and taste, it is pleasing.
 But don't get disappointed, there are nice store-bought chicken stock or make it vegetarian; they're all equally nutritious and delicious.

-Parsley, I use a lot, meaning a lot.
-I don't use it only as a garnish to make my dish looks appealing but it is the respect it deserves.
+I use a lot of parsley, not only as a garnish to make my dish looks appealing but it is the respect it deserves.
 BHARAT B. AGARWAL, author of Healing Spices said "Parsley is much more than a throw-away garnish on the plat du jour or an after-dinner breath freshener.
 It can hold its own against any green as a worthy supplier of cell-protecting antioxidants known as flavonoids, which research shows play a rule in fighting heart disease and cancer."

 If you want to make this dish a complete meal on its own, add chicken pieces of your choice either cooked or cook with it.
 I like grated boiled eggs, poached eggs, or fried sunny side up eggs; delectable and beautiful toppings.
 You might feel like having seafood or fish, everything is possible.